international-orienteering-federation/equipment-examinations/2024-03-02/README.md

 The BS11-LA and BS11-BL are left in charge for at least 8 hours the night before the test.

-All the SIACs are cleared once.

-The box of the BS11-LA must be protected from the direct sunlight could produce heat.
+#### Clock drift

+Any clock suffers of a drift because they don't run exactly at the same clock they are supposed to run.
+Is not the goal of this test to measure the drift of the clocks used.

+To reduce the possibility of a clock drift these the following actions will be taken in consideration:

+- Before and after the test the clocks difference must be noted down.
+  - **Output**: 0-clocks-comparison.csv
-The BS11-LA time is synchronized with a laptop just before the data acquisition.
+- The BS11-LA time is synchronized with a laptop just before the data acquisition.
 The laptop time must be synchronized via NTP and [time.is](https://time.is) should show a difference lower than 0.1s.
 The laptop must be connected to the power during the synchronizations.
+- All the data acquisition must be completed within few hours
+- The Microgate time is synchronized with GPS just before the test
+- All the equipment must be protected from the direct sunlight could produce heat.

 ### 1 - Data acquisition